thelowlypeon/thelowlypeon.github.io/_projects/presshere.md

 ## Press Here!

+Ever felt bored at the airport?
+Easy, just Press Here!

+Ever wanted something to entertain you that isn't too intense?
+Simple: Press Here!

+Or maybe you've felt a bit nervous and needed something to calm you down?
+This is getting repetitive: just Press Here!

+Press Here! is an app designed from the ground up by Lily & Elly, two kids who understand boredom and do not like it!

 * Super satisfying touch!
 * Pick your favorite color!
 * Try them big!
 Or try them small!